Imran4424/Machine-Learning/README.md

 In statistics, this is called density estimation.
 We assume that the input space is structured again as a result certain patterns are going to occur more often than others and we want to look for these patterns so that we can use them in different scenarios.

 In machine learning, this is called clustering.
 The aim is to find clusters or groups of inputs that naturally separate towards each other.

+#### Clustering examples

+- Clustering customer data
+- Document clustering

+# Reinforcement Learning

+#### Exam